domain-protect/domain-protect/TAKEOVER.md

 * S3 Alias records vulnerable to takeover
 * S3 CNAMES vulnerable to takeover

-## automated takeover environments and options
+## Deleting takeover resources
-Automated takeover components:
-* takeover Lambda - takes over vulnerable domains by creating resources
-* resources Lambda - reports on takeover resources in security account
+To minimise costs these tasks should be done as quickly as possible:
+* fix the vulnerability by correcting DNS
+* in the case of S3, empty the S3 bucket manually via the console
+* delete the CloudFormation stack manually via the console

 ## automated takeover environment and options
 * Automated takeover components only deployed to the `prd` terraform workspace
 * production workspace identifier can be changed by overriding `production_workspace` variable
 * takeover can be turned off completely in all environments by setting variable `takeover = false`

+## automated takeover components
+Automated takeover components:
+* takeover Lambda - takes over vulnerable domains by creating resources
+* resources Lambda - reports on takeover resources in security account

 ## takeover event flow
 Example takeover event flow: